 1939) and the new Lantern Building (c.
 2004), which joins the two.

 The exhibits at the Children's Museum of Pittsburgh are designed to fire a kid's imagination, challenge their abilities and teach them to understand the world they live in.
 The hands-on exhibits, both indoors and out, are designed to appeal to children of all ages, with special areas in each exhibit designed for babies and toddlers.
 You don't have to decide between taking the baby to one room and your older children somewhere else!
-Families can play together in every Children's Museum exhibit.
+Families can play together in every museum exhibit.

 You and your family can make a boat and send it into the rapids and whirlpools in Waterplay, try to keep your balance in the Gravity Room, visit Mister Roger's Neighborhood, get behind the wheel of a MINI Cooper car, learn how to build with wood and circuits in the Workshop, create silkscreen prints, paint, or sculpt with clay in the Multimedia Studio.